Ľubomír Rehák

+Ľubomír Rehák (born 24 February 1970) is a Slovak diplomat.Since 2024, he has been working in the Department of Analysis and Policy Planning at the Ministry of Foreign and European Affairs of the Slovak Republic in Bratislava (MZVaEZ SR).

 Career

-Ľubomír Rehák was graduated from the Moscow State Institute of International Relations in 1992 and started his professional career at the Ministry of Foreign and European Affairs of the Slovak Republic.
-His first 5-year diplomatic posting abroad was in Moscow as the Private Secretary to the Ambassador and Political Officer for Central Asia (1993 –1998). Ľubomír Rehák is also a Honorary Fellow of the London College of Contemporary Arts. Ľubomír Rehák is the author of the idea of the Medal of Merit for Slovak diplomacy and at the same time a co-author of the design of the award.
+Ľubomír Rehák was graduated from the Moscow State Institute of International Relations in 1992 and started his professional career at the MZVaEZ SR. His first 5-year diplomatic posting abroad was in Moscow as the Private Secretary to the Ambassador and Political Officer for Central Asia (1993 –1998). Ľubomír Rehák is also a Honorary Fellow of the London College of Contemporary Arts.